rafaco/InAppDevTools/CONTRIBUTING.md

 This params override selections on Android Studio "Build Variant" panel.
 To manually build AndroidX variants of any submodule, remove command line args and restore properties android.useAndroidX=true and android.enableJetifier=true at gradle.properties.

-Sources at our repo should always be ready to build support variant, as it also works on AndroidX project but not the other side around.
-Test your build switching to Androidx but perform a last build using a support build before committing, to restore support sources.
+Sources at our repo should always be ready to build support variant, as it also works on AndroidX project but not the other way around.
+Test your build switching to Androidx but perform a last build using Support libraries before committing, to restore support sources.

 ## Continuous Integration <a name="ci"/>